SAP-samples/security-research-taintgraphs/PAVUDI/README.md

 ## Run the model

-Running the preprocessing and training steo via:
+Running the preprocessing and training step via:
 ```
 python3.8 main.py
 ```